-My budget looks pretty different compared to what it was even at the end of October last year.
-The budget we were using while we were paying off $26,000 in 11 months is not the same as the budget we are using in the new year.
+My budget looks pretty different compared to what it was even a year or so ago.
+The budget we were using when we paid off $26,000 in 11 months is not the same as the budget we are using now.

 This is because our goals have changed.
-Paying off debt is still very much a priority for us, however, we only have about $10,000 left to go.
-It is not the only focus anymore. but we are also focusing on doing more as a couple, as a family, and setting aside money for specific things.
-I’ve created budgets for things such as clothing, household items, and home repairs.
+Debt is not the focus anymore.
+In this season of life, we are focused on doing more as a couple, as a family, and setting aside money for specific things.

 Creating a budget that reflects you and works for you will be much easier to stick with.